 Hello Old Friend!
-You may have noticed that we have been in and out for the past couple months.
-We have been going through some pretty big changes the past couple months.
-Changes filled with mixed emotions; bittersweet, and new growth.
-We have always said, change is good.
+We have been going through some pretty big changes in the past two months.
+Changes filled with mixed emotions; bittersweet, and exciting.
+Change is always welcomed.
 It is good to shake things up, keep life fresh, and grow.
-That is what we are doing; shaking things up.
+Well, that is what we are doing; shaking things up.
 With change and mixed emotions comes to comfort food such as this Delicata Squash Pasta Shells with Brown Butter Bechamel recipe.

 In the same breath, we are so excited to be starting our new home together.
 Sure we have been living together for 7 years; but, we always lived in someone else’s “home”.
 All fond, and more than lovely memories along the way.
 But, this is ours; all sparkly three floors.
 We are excited to unpack boxes, set-up utilities, pick out paint colors, figure out the confusing world of blinds, try to fill all these cupboards in the kitchen, (remember we had everything in one cupboard in our old kitchen), meet all of our new neighbors, and we cannot wait to have friends and family over, on a regular basis, to break bread.

-Last week, we had a “oh my god, what did we do” moment.
-After talking through it, and remembering the positive things with change, we were good.
+Last week, we had an “oh my god, what did we do” moment.
+After talking through it, and remembering the positive things that come with change, we were good.
 Some comfort food was still in order, though.

 Recipe: Delicata Squash Pasta Shells with Brown Butter Bechamel